Kinship Care

 Looked After - a child who is Accommodated by the local authority, or who is the subject of an Interim Care Order, a full Care Order or an Emergency Protection Order.

-• Informal Kinship Care arrangements;
+- Informal Kinship Care arrangements;

-• Private Fostering arrangements;
+- Private Fostering arrangements;

-• Kinship Care foster carers - "Connected Person";
+- Kinship Care foster carers - "Connected Person";

-• Child Arrangements Orders;
+- Child Arrangements Orders;

-• Special Guardianship Orders;
+- Special Guardianship Orders;

-• Adoption.
+- Adoption.

 5.1 Informal Kinship Care arrangements

 This is where a child cannot be cared for within his or her immediate family, and the family make fully private arrangements between themselves and other relatives.
-"Relative" means grandparent, brother, sister, uncle or aunt (whether full blood or half blood or by marriage or civil partnership) or step-parent, as defined in section 105 of the Children Act 1989.
+"Relative" means grandparent, brother, sister, uncle or aunt (whether full blood or half blood or by marriage or civil partnership) or stepparent, as defined in section 105 of the Children Act 1989.

 Financial support would only be provided following an assessment and in compliance with legislation, and typically does not include recurring payments.
-Instead financial support is intended as temporary assistance for a fixed period to help the family, for example pending benefits being paid.
+Instead, financial support is intended as temporary assistance for a fixed period to help the family, for example pending benefits being paid.
 Any financial support packages are set up for a fixed period and are reviewed on a regular basis by the Team Manager and/or Head of Service.

 5.2 Private fostering arrangements

-5.3 Kinship Care foster carers - "Connected Persons"
+5.3 Kinship Care foster carers

 Where a child is Looked After by the local authority, we have a responsibility wherever possible to make arrangements for the child to live with an adult who has an established relationship or a connection to the child who is approved as a foster carer (Section 22 of the Children Act 1989).
-However the child can be placed with the family members prior to such approval, subject to an assessment of the placement, for up to 16 weeks, known as a Regulation 24 placement.
-This temporary approval can only be extended in exceptional circumstances.
-In this context the carer is referred to as a Kinship Care or Connected Person and the approval process includes home visits by social workers, where all members of the family will be have their feelings and wishes recorded, including the child (subject to age and understanding), those with Parental Responsibility and the Connected Persons.
+However, the child can be placed with the family members prior to such approval, subject to an assessment of the placement, for up to 16 weeks of the Care Planning, Placement and Case Review (England) Regulations 2010.
+Regulation 24(1) provides that where the local authority is satisfied that an immediate placement with a Connected Persons is the most appropriate placement for the child, the carers can have temporary approval for a period of up to 16 weeks provided that an assessment of their suitability under Regulation 24(2) has taken place.
+Regulation 25 of the 2010 Care Planning Regulations gives an extension of 8 weeks to the original 16 weeks.
+In this context the carer is referred to as a kinship carer and the approval process includes home visits by social workers, where all members of the family will be have their feelings and wishes recorded, including the child (subject to age and understanding), those with Parental Responsibility and the kinship carer.

 5.4 Child Arrangements Order